 Penn State Health selects new general counsel

-Annemarie Martin Boyan will join Penn State Health in the role of general counsel and as associate general counsel for the University on June 24.
-She will step into the role currently held by Mark Faulkner, who will retire this summer after 39 years of service to Penn State.
+Annemarie Martin Boyan joined Penn State Health in the role of general counsel and as associate general counsel for the University on June 24, 2019.
+She stepped into the role held by Mark Faulkner, who retired in 2019 after 39 years of service to Penn State.

 “As Penn State Health continues to evolve into a regional health care system with new inpatient and outpatient settings and new partnerships with community-based providers, all designed to improve patients’ access to care, Annemarie’s broad health care legal expertise will be a tremendous benefit,” said Dr. Craig Hillemeier, dean, Penn State College of Medicine; CEO, Penn State Health; and senior vice president for health affairs, Penn State.